2009Archive: 2005 / 2006 / 2007 / 2008 / 2009 / 2010 |

 |||||

-| 28 March 23:00 | Performance | M4Music Festival, Moods in Zürich zu Gast, Switzerland | |||
+28 March 23:00 | Performance | M4Music Festival, Moods in Zürich zu Gast, Switzerland | |||

-This will be a world premier performance of the score NIGHTCLUBBING.
-For tickets and further information here click This is the first date on the City-to-City world tour |
+This was the world premier performance of the score NIGHTCLUBBING.
+For further information click here.
+This is the first date on the City-to-City world tour. |

 |||||